 1879(18th of Iyar, 5639): Seventy-five year old Benzion Judah Ben Eliahu Berkowitz who devoted much of his literary efforts to works related to Targum Onkelos passed away today in Wilna.

-1879(18th of Iyar, 5639): Bernhard Wolff passed away today in Berlin.
-Born in 1811, he was editor of the Vossische Zeitung, founder of the National Zeitung and founder of Wolffs Telegraphisches Bureau one of the first press agencies in Europe and one of the three great European telegraph monopolies until the World War II-era, the other two being the English Reuters and the French Havas.
-All three of these famous wire-services had a Jewish connection.
-The second son of a Jewish banker, Wolff lived and died in Berlin, Brandenburg.
+1879(18th of Iyar, 5639): Bernhard Wolff the editor of the Vossische Zeitung, founder of the National Zeitung and founder of Wolffs Telegraphisches Bureau one of the first press agencies in Europe and one of the three great European telegraph monopolies until the World War II-era, the other two being the English Reuters and the French Havas, passed away today in his native Berlin.
+(Editor’s note - All three of these famous wire-services had a Jewish connection.)

 1879: Eighty-year old Samuel Gobat, the Protestant Bishop of Jerusalem who ended his predecessor’s policy of trying to convert Jews, passed away today and following his funeral was buried in Mt.
 Zion Cemetery in Jerusalem.

-1881: Birthdate of Theodore von Kármán the Hungarian-American engineer and physicist who was active primarily in the fields of aeronautics and astronautics.
-He is responsible for many key advances in aerodynamics, notably his work on supersonic and hypersonic airflow characterization.
+1881: In Budapest, “Helen Kohn, who was from a leading Bohemian family, and Mór Kármán who was a leading professor of philosophy and education” gave birth to Theodore von Kármán the Hungarian-American engineer and physicist who was a descendant of Rabbi Judah Loew ben Bezalel and who responsible for many key advances in aerodynamics, notably his work on supersonic and hypersonic airflow characterization.

 1881: Herzl fights his only duel in the fraternity Albia.